 How to decorate for an outdoor baby shower?

 As for outdoor baby shower decor, you don’t have to get fancy—don’t underestimate the power of a good color scheme.
-Or, since the baby shower may be many people’s first parties since quarantine, you might be inspired to go all-out with your baby shower theme and coordinated decorations.
+You might even be inspired to go all-out with your baby shower theme and coordinated decorations.
 With a few balloons, some coordinated paper plates and napkins, outdoor signs, and maybe a centerpiece here or there, any outdoor venue can feel instantly festive.
 Or, if you’re celebrating in a garden or any other lush outside space, you can let nature be the outdoor baby shower decoration.
 Blooming flowers certainly are a sight for sore eyes.

 Outdoor baby shower ideas (and invites to match)